bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 :index:`\ <single: Platform; RHEL>`\  :index:`\ <single: Platform; CentOS>`\  :index:`\ <single: Platform; Fedora>`\

 Bareos :sinceVersion:`15.2.0: requires: jansson` requires the :ref:`Jansson library <jansson>` package.
 On RHEL 7 it is available through the RHEL Server Optional channel.
-On CentOS 7 and Fedora is it included on the main repository.
+On CentOS 7 and Fedora is it included in the main repository.

 .. code-block:: shell-session
    :caption: Shell example script for Bareos installation on RHEL > 7 / CentOS > 7 / Fedora